constancegdl/Info-Process-Logbook/lab1/logbooklab1.md

 ![image](images/MapView.png)

-Changing the temperature does not seem to affect the delays?
+The lower the temperature the lower the properagation delay
 ![image](images/Delays.png)

 # Task 3: Test Yourself